aws/porting-advisor-for-graviton/README.md

 **Pre-requisites**

-- Python 3.10 or above.
+- Python 3.10 or above (with PIP3 and venv module installed).
-- PIP 3.
-- Python venv module.
 - (Optionally) Open JDK 17 (or above) and Maven 3.5 (or above) if you want the binary to be able to scan JAR files for native methods.

 The `build.sh` script will generate a self-contained binary (for Linux/MacOS).
 It will be output to a folder called `dist`.